Productivity Pointers from Top Business People

 What is your biggest challenge when it comes to staying organized?

-Trying not to let things fall through the cracks such as unread emails, which are time sensitive.
+I try not to let things fall through the cracks, such as time-sensitive emails.

 How do you define work-life balance?

-It’s hard when you work from home but I make it my goal to disconnect as much as possible on the weekends.
+It’s hard when you work from home, but I make it my goal to disconnect as much as possible on the weekends.
 This means not opening the laptop or logging onto my computer.
-Things have changed though since I got an iPhone.
+Things have changed since I got an iPhone, though.

 Can you think of a time when being organized helped you seize an opportunity?